Joel Creasey: Television work

 Creasey's credits include appearing as a panellist on The Circle, Studio 10, Tractor Monkeys, A League of Their Own, The Project, 20 to 1, It's a Date, Talkin' 'Bout Your Generation, All Star Family Feud, Celebrity Name Game, Have You Been Paying Attention? and Hughesy, We Have a Problem.
 Creasey has also performed televised stand-up on the Melbourne International Comedy Festival Gala, Comedy Up Late and Just for Laughs; as well as heading up the winning team on the Comedy Festival's Great Debate for 2014.

 In 2011, Creasey was abused and chased by an aggressive group of teenagers after his show in Colac.
 He was presenting at Straight Shooters anti-discrimination event, held by local community group DYNAMIC.
 The group of teenagers threatened to beat Creasey and his friends for being homosexual.
 In 2014, Creasey returned to Colac with fellow comedian Rhys Nicholson as a part of an ABC documentary entitled Gay Crashers.

 In 2015, Creasey was one of the contestants on the Australian version of I'm a Celebrity...Get Me Out of Here!
 He lasted 41 days on the show, eventually being eliminated on 10 March 2015.

 In 2017, Creasey and Myf Warhurst were announced as hosts of SBS's broadcast of the 62nd Eurovision Song Contest, which was held in Kyiv, Ukraine.
 The two returned to commentate for SBS each year until 2024.
 They also hosted three editions of Eurovision – Australia Decides and the show Eurovision 2020: Big Night In.

 Creasey appeared as Oscar in Australian television drama Sisters, and Mick Allsop in Neighbours.
 In 2018, Creasey was appointed as one of the team captains in Show Me the Movie!.
 Creasey hosted the dating game show Take Me Out in 2018.

 In March 2021, Creasey co-hosted SBS's coverage of the Sydney Gay and Lesbian Mardi Gras celebration.
 Creasey also featured in an advertisement for Virgin Money.

 In the second half of 2021, Creasey briefly turned up again in Neighbours, reprising his role as Mick Allsop.

 New Leash on Life, a six-episode ABC series co-hosted by Creasey and dog behaviourist Laura Vissaritis, premiered in July 2023.
 The series seeks to connect dogs from pounds with new owners.

+In 2026, he competed on season 5 of Taskmaster Australia.

 Radio work

 In September 2020, Creasey joined Kate Ritchie and Tim Blackwell as part of Nova FM's national radio show, Kate, Tim and Joel.
-He replaced Marty Sheargold, who has been on Nova National Drive since August 2011.
+He replaced Marty Sheargold, who had been on the show since August 2011.

+In January 2026, it was announced that Ricki-Lee Coulter and Tim Blackwell would depart Nova’s national drive show to host Ricki-Lee & Tim on Nova 96.9's Sydney breakfast program.
+Creasey will host The Joel Creasey Show across the Nova Network.